 Why do I need a marketing campaign plan?

-Marketing campaign planning is even more important than the creation of the campaign itself.
+The planning part is just as important than the creation of the campaign itself.
 The strategy defines the goal, tells you what you need to make, and determines how you’ll get in front of your audience.

-What are the benefits of planning your marketing campaign before diving in?
+What are the benefits of planning your campaign before diving in?

 Build your brand brick by brick.